keybase/python-triplesec/README.rst

   pip install TripleSec

-Note: You may get an OpenSSL error while installing the scrypt dependency.
+Note: You may get an OpenSSL error while installing the scrypt dependency on older operating systems.
 On Ubuntu/Debian, run
 ::
 # apt-get install libssl-dev
-On Mac, follow the instructions at https://github.com/ethereum/pyethapp/issues/209#issuecomment-308466232.
+On OS X, follow the instructions at https://github.com/ethereum/pyethapp/issues/209#issuecomment-308466232.

 Usage
 -----